-Given the acrimonious nature of his departure from the group, it's understandable that this surprisingly diverse album fires more than a few shots towards his old pals.
+Sammy Hagar released his first post-Van Halen album, Marching to Mars, on May 20, 1997.
+Given the acrimonious nature of his departure from the group, it's understandable that this surprisingly diverse album fires more than a few shots at his old pals.

-Depending on who you listen to, Hagar either quit or was fired from Van Halen in 1996 following arguments about soundtrack songs, best-of albums and the band's clandestine recording sessions with former lead singer David Lee Roth.
+Depending on who you listen to, Hagar either quit or was fired from Van Halen in 1996, following arguments about soundtrack songs, best-of albums and the band's clandestine recording sessions with ex-singer David Lee Roth.

-Hagar also enlisted several of his famous friends to help him exorcise his demons, with a full-out Montrose reunion taking place on ‘Leaving the Warmth of the Womb’ and Slash adding guitar to the album's not-so-subtly titled lead single ‘Little White Lie.’
+Hagar enlisted several of his famous friends to help him exorcise his demons, with a full-out Montrose reunion taking place on "Leaving the Warmth of the Womb."
+Slash also added guitar to the album's not-so-subtly titled lead single "Little White Lie."

-Among the most surprising collaborators on the album — granted, nothing can top the appearance of funk legend Bootsy Collins on ‘Would You Do it for Free’ for "huh?" value — is Grateful Dead drummer Mickey Hart, who provides percussion on several songs, including the undeniably stomping and upbeat album-closing title track.
+Granted, nothing can top the appearance of funk legend Bootsy Collins on "Would You Do It for Free" for "huh?" value.
+Still, one of the most surprising collaborators on the album is Grateful Dead drummer Mickey Hart, who provides percussion on several songs, including the undeniably stomping and upbeat album-closing title track.